keimschleuder/JuZ_Mod/README.md

 ## [Level Mod](https://levelimposter.net/)

-  reqired and included in the Mod.
+  reqired and included in the `.zip` download.

-  The Mod also features a special JuZ-Map, which is included in the `.zip` download.
+  The Mod also features a special JuZ-Map, which is also included in the `.zip` download.

 ## This is a Fork